-More than 10% of couples struggling to get pregnant receive fertility tests back with little to no abnormalities significant enough to explain why they can’t get pregnant.
+More than 15% of couples struggling to get pregnant receive fertility tests back with little to no abnormalities significant enough to explain why they can’t get pregnant.
 This diagnosis is often referred to as “unexplained infertility,” and may be the most frustrating of all infertility diagnoses, since it means that all of your testing has come back normal, yet you still are struggling to conceive.
-Physicians believe that unexplained infertility indicates more subtle problems with fertilization (how the egg and sperm interact with each other) and implantation (how the embryo interacts with the uterus), may be to blame.
+Physicians believe that unexplained infertility indicates more subtle problems with fertilization (how the egg and sperm interact with each other), egg quality, and implantation (how the embryo interacts with the uterus), may be to blame.
 Currently, science does not have tests sensitive enough to diagnose these issues yet.

 Your physician will help you consider your options so you can make an informed decision for how to move forward.